 As part of this stage, AvtoVAZ sent nine Lada cars of various models and modifications to Vietnam.
 These cars are intended for certification and obtaining all the necessary permits to enter the local market.
 According to unofficial information, the delivery included Lada Granta, Vesta, Niva Legend and Niva Travel.

-News of the brand's entry into the local market has become significant for many Vietnamese car enthusiasts: in the 1980s and 1990s, Lada cars, including models 2107 and Niva, were well known and widely used in the country.
+Reports of the brand's entry into the local market have become significant for many Vietnamese car enthusiasts: in the 1980s and 1990s, Lada cars, including models 2107 and Niva, were well known and widely used in the country.
 As part of the return to the market, Lada Granta and Vesta are presented in the sedan segment, as well as Niva Legend and Niva Travel SUVs.
-The cost of sedans is expected to start at approximately 360 million VND, and SUVs at approximately 390 million VND.
+It is expected that the cost of sedans will start at approximately 360 million dong, and SUVs - about 390 million dong.
 This price level is considered attractive and comparable to offers for A-segment cars.

 Lada Granta is considered an affordable B-segment sedan, equipped with a 1.6-liter engine and a manual or automatic transmission.
 The model is aimed at a mass buyer with basic transportation needs and low operating costs and will compete, in particular, with Mitsubishi Attrage.